microsoft/ODBC-Specification/ODBC 4.0.md

 #1 Overview

 ODBC is a widely adopted, standard, client-side API that works well for relational (i.e., tabular) data.
-However, many types of interesting data may not fit well into a relational model.
-In particular:
+However, many types of today's data may not fit well into a relational model.
+ODBC 4.0 defines extensions to support non-relational concepts such as:

-1. Semi-structured data – Tables whose schema may not be defined or may change on a row-by-row basis

-2. Hierarchical Data – Data with nested structure (structured fields, lists)

-3. Multi-dimensional data – Data representing aggregated measures across dimensions

-ODBC is extended to support non-relational concepts such as:

 1. Dynamic columns (columns not defined in schema)